 Summer is finally here and that Parisian holiday you’ve been thinking about for the past couple of months is just around the corner.
 But why not extend your travels to explore a bit more of northern France, by hiring a car?
-To whet your appetite, here are some ideas for a road trip through northern France, starting in Paris and taking in some enjoyable stops in Normandy and Brittany.
+To whet your appetite, here are some ideas for a road trip through northern France, starting in Paris and taking in some enjoyable stops in Normandy and Brittany – if you need to book a ferry crossing to get you there be sure to check out Brittany Ferries.

 Ready Set Paris